sciaccapumelli/portolano/run-ssh-server-on-termux.md

 Though, no, you can't.
 Because you don't have no password.

 But you CAN setup a password on termux.
-Just do a
+Just do a:

     passwd

 You can also make it more interesting and use a public key.
-Same old dane:
+Same old dance:

     ssh-keygen